-Immediately prior to the completion of this offering, our authorized share capital will be changed into US\$ divided into shares comprising (1) Class A ordinary shares, par value US\$0.0001 per share, (2) Class B ordinary shares, par value US\$0.0001 per share, and (3) shares, par value US\$0.0001 per share, of such class or classes (however designated) as our board of directors may determine in accordance with our post-offering amended and restated memorandum and articles of association.
-Immediately prior to the completion of this offering, all of our issued and outstanding ordinary shares and preferred shares will be converted into, or re-designated and re-classified, as Class A ordinary shares on a one-for-one basis, except that an aggregate ordinary shares beneficially owned by our chief executive officer will be re-designated as Class B ordinary shares.
-Following such conversion, re-designation and re-classification, we will have Class A ordinary shares and Class B ordinary shares issued and outstanding immediately prior to the completion of this offering, assuming the underwriters do not exercise the over-allotment option.
-All of our shares issued and outstanding prior to the completion of the offering will be fully paid, and all of our shares to be issued in the offering will be issued as fully paid.
+Immediately prior to the completion of this offering, our authorized share capital will be changed into US\$100,000 divided into 1,000,000,000 shares comprising (1) 800,000,000 Class A ordinary shares, par value US\$0.0001 per share, (2) 76,179,938 Class B ordinary shares, par value US\$0.0001 per share, and (3) 123,820,062 shares, par value US\$0.0001 per share, of such class or classes (however designated) as our board of directors may determine in accordance with our post-offering amended and restated memorandum and articles of association.
+Immediately prior to the completion of this offering, all of our issued and outstanding ordinary shares and preferred shares will be converted into, or re-designated and re-classified, as Class A ordinary shares on a one-for-one basis, except that an aggregate 76,179,938 ordinary shares beneficially owned by our chief executive officer will be re-designated as Class B ordinary shares.
+Following such conversion, re-designation and re-classification, we will have 228,717,991 Class A ordinary shares and 76,179,938 Class B ordinary shares issued and outstanding immediately prior to the completion of this offering.
+We will issue 70,000,000 Class A ordinary shares represented by ADSs in this offering and 22,000,000 Class A ordinary shares in the concurrent private placement, assuming the underwriters do not exercise their over-allotment option.
+All of our shares issued and outstanding prior to the completion of this offering and the concurrent private placement will be issued as fully paid.